cf7/AvaJava/README.md

 ```
 var x = 0;		// valid
-var x2 = 0;		// this will throw a syntax error
+var x2 = 0;		// this will return a syntax error
 ```

 #####Operators